 The page quickly gained momentum and was soon being featured by SeattlePI.com, KING 5-TV and numerous Seahawks blogs.
-Then, one day, workers were spotted on the Qwest Field roof (now CenturyLink Field).
+Then, one day, workers were spotted on the Qwest Field roof (which then became CenturyLink Field and is now called Lumen Field).
 Not only did they paint it—they painted it a deep blue instead of white so that it wouldn’t get dirty again.
 First & Goal also pledged publicly to clean the roof twice each year.

 For this, the Facebook group was again featured on SeattlePI.com.

 We never had more than 400 group members, but that’s all it took to make a difference.
-This experience taught me that it doesn’t matter how many social media followers you have as long as the ones you’ve got are the right followers.
+This experience taught me that it doesn’t matter how many social media followers you have—as long as you’ve got the right followers.